GoogleCloudPlatform/prometheus-engine/examples/hpa/README.md

 1. Set up Managed Service for Prometheus in your cluster.
 1. Deploy the [frontend](../frontend.yaml).
 1. Install [prometheus-adapter](prometheus-adapter.yaml).
+    * This assumes the frontend service is deployed in the default namespace.
+    * This assumes prometheus-adapter should live in the `monitoring` namespace.
-1. Deploy the manifests in this directory, which include:
+2. Deploy the manifests in this directory, which include:
     * The [example application](example-app.yaml) deployment and service to emit metrics.
     * The [`PodMonitoring`](pod-monitoring.yaml) to scrape the example app.
     * The [`HorizonalPodAutoscaler`](hpa.yaml) to scale workload.
-1. In separate terminal sessions:
+3. In separate terminal sessions:
     * Generate http load against `prometheus-example-app` service:
     ```
     kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://prometheus-example-app; done"